Join us on Project Explore to start your transition to Towson University with an adventure.

 The Director of Project Explore is Andrew Lyburn.
 He works as the Assistant Director

-a Master's Degree in Recreation Administration from Texas State University.
+in Recreation Administration from Texas State University.

 The instructors for Project Explore are current Outdoor Trip Leaders for Towson University's